LoggableActivity/LoggableActivityDemoApp/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I have tested these changes locally
+- [ ] I have executed rubocop locally
 - [ ] I have reviewed the code and provided feedback if needed
 - [ ] I have updated the documentation if necessary
 - [ ] I have added appropriate labels to this pull request